AdobeDocs/id-service.pt-BR/help/implementation-guides/setup-aam-analytics-target.md

 * [Cookie AMCV](../introduction/cookies.md) no domínio em que a página está hospedada.
 * A [!DNL Experience Cloud] ID (MID) com o [!DNL Adobe] debugger ou a ferramenta de depuração preferencial.

-For additional checks that help you determine if the ID service is working properly, see [Test and Verify the Experience Platform Identity Service](../implementation-guides/test-verify.md).
+For additional checks that help you determine if the ID service is working properly, see [Test and Verify the Experience Cloud Identity Service](../implementation-guides/test-verify.md).

 **Analytics**